 Most universities review applications and make admission decisions between December and May, as they receive updated grades from schools.

-"Our goal is to admit students that we're confident will succeed at Waterloo," says André Jardin, Waterloo's associate registrar, admissions.
+"Our goal is to admit students that we're confident will succeed," says André Jardin, Waterloo's associate registrar, admissions.

 "It's not great for anyone when a student struggles or is even required to withdraw from university because of poor grades.
 So it's better if we take time in the admissions process to collect as much information as we can about the grades of students who have applied."

 "Waterloo's degree completion (graduation) rate is higher than the provincial average, so the students we admit do well," he adds.

 Ontario universities make offers of admission between December and mid-May.
 If you don't receive an offer of admission before May, that's okay.
 You're still being considered.
 This is especially true of programs that are highly competitive for admission.

 At Waterloo, by waiting until May to make many of our decisions, we can compare all students fairly by reviewing grades from your entire final year of high school.
 The grades we receive in May (second semester mid-term grades from Ontario schools) often include courses which are required for admission (which we want to see before making an admission decision).

 Admission decisions will be either yes (and you'll receive an offer of admission) or no (you didn't meet the admission requirements for this year).
 Some universities, including Waterloo, may automatically consider you for admission to related programs for which you meet the requirements.

 If you don't receive an offer of admission before May, that's okay.
 You're still being considered.

 If you're admitted to a university, you'll receive an offer of admission, which is the official notification from the university with details about the program you've been admitted to.